 TGaz editor: add the following text at the end of 11.22.6.4.4.1:

+An ISTA may use any AC to transmit the Ranging NDP Announcement frame.

 Discussion: the following text is about the backoff procedure of VHTz ranging.
 If the VHTz ranging has no LMR from the ISTA, the LMR from RSTA is the last frame in the range measurement.
 The successful reception of the LMR allows the ISTA to do the backoff with CWmin for the future transmission.
 If LMR from ISTA is the last frame in the range measurement, bullet b) in 10.23.2.2 cover the scenario.
 If NDP from RSTA and RSTA’s LMR are not received, the failing frame exchange (“bullet b)”) covers this scenario.

+After transmitting the Ranging NDP Announcement frame and NDP frame, the ISTA shall wait for a time interval with a value of aSIFSTime + aSlotTime + aRxPHYStartDelay.
+This interval begins when the MAC receives a PHY-TXEND.confirm primitive of NAP frame.
+If a PHY-RXSTART.indication primitive does not occur during the the time interval, the ISTA shall conclude that the transmission of the Ranging NDP Announcement frame + NDP has failed.
+If a PHY-RXSTART.indication primitive occurred during the the time interval, the ISTA tries to receive the NDP and the LMR frame from the RSTA addressed by the Ranging NDP Announcement frame.
+If the LMR is correctly received from the RSTA, the frame exchange initiated by the Ranging NDP Announcement is complete.

 10.23.2.2 EDCA backoff procedure